metagenomics/metagenomics-tk/docs/tutorials/tutorial2/introduction.md

     Is there enough RAM on your machine to run the Toolkit?

     ???
 Solution
-        If you are using a machine as described in the "Requirements" section, then yes, there is enough RAM available for the workflow (more than 60 GBs).
+        If you are using a machine as described in the "Requirements" section, then yes, there is enough RAM available for the workflow (more than 60 GB).

-#### Configuration File vs. Commandline Parameters
+#### Configuration File vs. Command-line Parameters

 All parameters defined in the YAML configuration file can also be supplied as command-line arguments.
 To do this, prefix each parameter with a double dash (--).
 If a parameter is nested within the hierarchy of the YAML file, represent it as a command-line argument by connecting each level of the hierarchy using a dot (.).